 Figure 4 shows our implementations of side-by-side, diff, and animation.
 All of them were guided by an initial pilot study, which is not described in this paper.
-These interfaces are implemented in JavaScript, and use modified libraries from the JavaScript InfoVis Toolkit [6].
+These interfaces are implemented in JavaScript, and use modified libraries from the JavaScript InfoVis Toolkit [7].
 This section further describes them.

 Side-by-side: Our side-by-side interface (illustrated with a simplified diagram at right and in Figure 4a,d) computes independent layered layouts for the before and after graphs and displays them beside each other.
-Nodes in the before graph are linked to corresponding nodes in the after graph by dashed lines.
-This interface is analogous to a parallel coordinates visualization [18], with coordinates given by the locations of the nodes in the before and after graphs.
+Nodes in the before graph are linked to matching nodes in the after graph by dashed correspondence lines.
 Using this interface, latency changes can be identified by examining the relative slope of adjacent dashed lines: parallel lines indicate no change in latency, while increasing skew is indicative of longer response time.
-Structural changes can be identified by the presence of nodes in the before or after graph with no corresponding node in the other graph.
+Structural changes can be identified by the presence of nodes in the before or after graph with no matching node in the other graph.

-Diff: Our diff interface (at right and in Figure 4b,e) shows a single static image in an explicit encoding of the differences between the before and after graphs, which are associated with the colors orange and blue respectively.
+Diff: Our diff interface (at right and in Figure 4b,e) shows a single static image of an explicit encoding of the differences between the before and after graphs, which are associated with the colors orange and blue respectively.
 The layout contains all nodes from both the before and after graphs.
 Nodes that exist only in the before graph are outlined in orange and annotated with a minus sign; those that exist only in the after graph are outlined in blue and annotated with a plus sign.
-This structural approach is akin to the output of a contextual diff tool [21] emphasizing insertions and deletions.
+This structural approach is akin to the output of a contextual diff tool [23] emphasizing insertions and deletions.